 In contrast, synchronous courses adopt a different approach by streaming live sessions that adhere to predetermined schedules.
 This format, although more prevalent, may not deliver the same level of quality as its asynchronous counterpart.
 Nevertheless, it offers a structured learning environment accessible to a broader audience.

 Lastly, it is essential to acquaint oneself with the term SCORM, an eLearning protocol widely employed by universities and schools to construct and administer student courses.
-Familiarizing oneself with this standard will aid in understanding the underlying framework through which online sommelier classes are built and delivered.
+Familiarizing oneself with this standard will aid in understanding the underlying framework through which online sommelier courses are built and delivered.

 By grasping these critical terms, aspiring wine connoisseurs can confidently navigate the realm of online sommelier education, making informed decisions that align with their desired learning experience.